trnglina/posts/work/the-crw/index.md

 ## Anthology Project

 Starting in 2019, and progressing through 2020, the CrW produced a debut anthology featuring work by members of the club, and the greater university community.
-In endeavour, I created physical and digital posters for the purpose of recruiting editors and writers.
+In this endeavour, I created physical and digital posters for the purpose of recruiting editors and writers.

 <div class="gallery">
 <div class="gallery-row">